 Starting with Strengths, ask yourself some key questions.
-What advantages do you or your company have?
+What advantages do you or your organization have?
 What do you do better than anyone else?
 What do people in your market see as your strengths?

-You'll find that your strengths and weaknesses are often internal to you or your organization, while opportunities and threats often relate to external factors.
-This is why SWOT Analysis is often called Internal/External Analysis.
+You'll find that your strengths and weaknesses are often internal, while opportunities and threats often relate to external factors.
+This is why SWOT Analysis is often called "Internal/External Analysis."